arafato/azure-core-concepts-book/README.md

 That is, someone with an *Owner* role at subscription level.
 We could also think about an identity with only *Contributor* role on a certain resource group scope.
 From a conceptual point of view both users do not differ except for their assigned roles and rights.

+Now what exactly is this RBAC, Owner, and Contributor role all about?
+Next!

 ##### Role-based Access Control (RBAC)
 [https://docs.microsoft.com/en-gb/azure/active-directory/role-based-access-control-what-is](https://docs.microsoft.com/en-gb/azure/active-directory/role-based-access-control-what-is)